ALP production in Lepton Flavour Violating meson, tau and gauge boson decays: ALP production in LFV decays

 where $Q=c,b$ for charmonium and bottomonium, respectively, and $\varepsilon^\alpha$ denotes the polarisation vector of the quarkonium state.
 The decay $V\to e^\pm\mu^\mp a$ then proceeds through the effective coupling to an off-shell photon that decays into a lepton pair, followed by the LFV emission of the ALP from an off-shell muon.
 At the amplitude level, one may write schematically

-where $\mathcal{T}^\alpha$ contains the two diagrams in which the ALP is radiated from either lepton line, together with the corresponding LFV couplings $C^{V,A}_{e\mu}/f_a$.
+where $\mathcal{T}^\alpha$ contains the two diagrams in which the ALP is radiated from either lepton line ({electron or muon}), together with the corresponding LFV couplings $C^{V,A}_{e\mu}/f_a$.
 The resulting decay width is thus similar to that of $Z\to e \mu a$ in Eq.~(\ref{eq:Zdecay}).
 In the limit $m_\mu\ll m_V$, it reads

 where {$x = m_a^2 / m_V^2$} and

 and $\alpha=e^2/(4\pi)$.
 As in the case of the $Z$, the promising search strategy is to look for the striking signature with two same-sign electrons and two same-sign muons, $V \to e^\pm \mu^\mp a\,(\to e^\pm \mu^\mp)$.
 These essentially background-free searches are especially appealing in view of the large resonance samples expected at future lepton colliders.
 For charmonium, the proposed Super Tau Charm Factory (STCF)~\cite{Achasov:2023gey} is expected to collect an impressive $J/\psi$ data set, with annual yields of a few $10^{12}$ events and a total sample of $\mathcal{O}(10^{13})$ over the lifetime of the experiment.
 For bottomonium, the lower $\Upsilon(nS)$ resonances with $n\leq 3$ are also interesting, since they lie below the $\bar{B}B$ threshold and have sizeable leptonic branching fractions.
 Dedicated runs at the corresponding centre-of-mass energies at $B$ factories have already yielded samples of $\mathcal{O}(10^7-10^8)$ $\Upsilon(1S,2S,3S)$ \cite{Belle:2025pey, BaBar:2010vxb}, and runs at Belle~II could increase these datasets to $\mathcal{O}(10^{8}-10^{9})$ events \cite{Belle-II:2018jsg}.
 Nevertheless, as we will discuss in Section~\ref{sec:pheno}, the larger $J/\psi$ sample expected at STCF leads overall to a more promising projected sensitivity to the LFV ALP scenarios considered here.